LakeinLove/Mage-The-Awakening/Lexicon/Temporal Sympathy.md

 ### Weak

-The subject is vastly different; a mage before her Awakening, an item before being imbued, a different building on the same lot, a ruin when it was new.
+The subject is vastly different; a mage before her [[Awakening]], an item before being imbued, a different building on the same lot, a ruin when it was new.

 - **Withstand (Connection):** 1
 - **Withstand (Temporal Sympathy):** 3